whiplashomega/elthelas2/data/spellsv2/guardian-of-nature.md

 **Primal Beast.** Bestial fur covers your body, your facial features become feral, and you gain the following benefits:

-* Your walking speed increases by 10 feet.
+* Your walking speed increases by 2m.
-* You gain darkvision with a range of 120 feet.
+* You gain darkvision with a range of 24m.
 * You make Strength—based attack rolls with advantage.
 * Your melee weapon attacks deal an extra 1d6 force damage on a hit.